-Figure 14 South Cooks Land categorisation Land located in South Cooks Land is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area and GGBF linkage area.
+Figure 17 South Cooks Land categorisation Land located in South Cooks Land is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area and GGBF linkage area.
 This area is categorised as natural area (bushland).
-The Strathfield Fauna Study 2017 identifies that the land at South Cooks Land contains revegetated parkland that is mostly indigenous vegetation typical of Cooks River and its tributaries which forms a habitat corridor which connects with the other Cooks River/Coxs Creek foreshore parks.
-This land contains a section of the Bay to Bay Walk/Cycleway with provides pathway linkage to other Cooks River foreshore parks as well as regional connections beyond the LGA.
-This area contains a revegetated habitat corridor which connects St Anne's Reserve, Dean Reserve and Ford Park with plantings and pathways.
-Mature and recent plantings in pleasantly landscaped, sheltered and visually separated park spaces
+The land at South Cooks Land contains a section of the Bay to Bay Walk/Cycleway with provides pathway linkage to other Cooks River/Coxs Creek foreshore parks as well as regional connections beyond the LGA.
+This area contains a revegetated habitat corridor that is mostly mature and recently planted indigenous vegetation typical of Cooks River and its tributaries which connects via plantings and pathways with St Anne's Reserve, Dean Reserve and Ford Park.
+Landscaping is provides sheltered and visually separated park spaces.
+A Pipeline is located near the southern boundary of this land, which restricts works in the buffer zone of the pipeline.
+Refer to pages 12 and 13 for related maps.

 Southend Tennis Centre

 Address

 22 Chiswick Street Strathfield South

 Lot details

 Lot 1 DP 842991

 Ownership

 Strathfield Council

 Zoning

 RE1 Public Recreation

 Categorisation

 Natural Area (Bushland)

 Associated Plans

 Southend Tennis Centre Plan of Management (land categorised as sportsground)

-LEGEND Sportsground Natural Area (Bushland)

-Figure 15 Southend Tennis Centre Land Categorisation Map

 Descriptions

+<complex-block>

+Figure 18 Southend Tennis Centre Land Categorisation Map

 Land located in the Southend Tennis Centre aside the Cooks River on its southern boundary is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area.
 This area is categorised as natural area (bushland).

 The land provides a revegetated link along Cooks River with habitat connections with nearby Ford Park, Elliott Reserve and Maria Reserves.
-The Strathfield Fauna Study 2017 identifies the following being present on this land: she-oak, eucalyptus, paperbark, callistemon planted in a thin strip along Cooks River at the southern boundary of the site.
+The Strathfield Fauna Study 2017 identifies the presence on this land of She-Oak, Eucalyptus, Paperbark and Callistemon planted in a thin strip along Cooks River at the southern boundary of the site.
 Bird species such as Yellow Thornbill, Yellow-faced Honeyeater and Superb Fairy-wren access this and other nearby parks.
 The Bay to Bay shared pathway runs along the river at the southern boundary of the land.

+A Pipeline is located near the southern boundary of this land, which restricts works in the buffer zone of the pipeline.
+Refer to pages 12 and 13 for related maps.

 Thew Reserve

 Address

 Augusta Street Strathfield

 Lot details

 Lot 82 DP 14865, Lot 7 DP 243041, Lot A DP 407917, Lot A DP 402961 (Council); Lot 271 DP 572906 (DPIE)

 Ownership

 Strathfield Council and Department of Planning, Industry and Environment

 Zoning

 RE1 Public Recreation

 Categorisation

 Natural Area (Bushland)

 Associated Plans

 Local Parks Plan of Management (land categorised as park and general community use)

 Descriptions

 Land located in Thew Reserve near the Cooks River is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area.
 The natural area (bushland) is on and near the foreshore of the Cooks River.

 Thew Reserve contains mainly revegetated parkland that is mostly indigenous vegetation typical of Cooks River and its tributaries.
 The revegetated parkland forms a habitat corridor with other Cooks River foreshore parks.
 The Bay to Bay shared pathway runs along the river at the southern boundary of the Reserve.

+A Pipeline is located near the southern boundary of this land, which restricts works in the buffer zone of the pipeline.
+Refer to pages 12 and 13 for related maps.